oddbird/css-sandbox/src/scope/index.md

 General page styles do not apply.

-I don't think this is the most common concern, but it has recieved the most attention.
+I don't think this is the most common concern, but it has received the most attention.
 Shadow DOM is entirely constructed around this behavior, and the initial unimplemented scope spec built on a similar premise (with some hybrid flexibility).